Stop Gum Disease

 Catch Problems Before They Start

 Periodontal treatments correct gum troubles such as gingivitis, periodontitis and gum disease.
 Periodontal disease, or gum disease, is one of the most common oral health conditions in the world today.
 Recent medical studies conclude that anywhere between 15-20% of American adults between the ages of 35-44 suffer from some form of severe gum disease.
 Tooth loss is another big issue – 30% of the worlds adult population aged 65 – 74 are missing all of their natural teeth due to this disease.
 It’s effect reaches beyond the realm of oral health to impact overall health as well.
-Advanced cases of are now known to raise the risk of stroke, heart attack, diabetes, pre-term birth, pneumonia, and other serious conditions.
+Advanced cases of periodontal disease are now known to raise the risk of stroke, heart attack, diabetes, pre-term birth, pneumonia, and other serious conditions.

 Caring for your gums should be a priority for you – it certainly is for us.
 All Bright Dental, is committed to helping you monitor and treat your gums through regular check-ups and professional cleanings.